sunflowerdojo/sunflowerdojo.github.io/_posts/2018-01-10-the-currency-of-happiness-is-art.md

 Time is not money.
 Time is happiness.

-What tangible evidence do you have that you can look back on that says &#8220;I made happiness.
-I was happy.&#8221;
+What tangible evidence do you have that you can look back on that says "I made happiness.
+I was happy."

-You can look at your bank account and know immediately how you&#8217;re doing economically.
-Where do you look to know how you&#8217;re doing emotionally?
+You can look at your bank account and know immediately how you're doing economically.
+Where do you look to know how you're doing emotionally?

 We should all have a trade to earn money, and a craft to produce art.
 Whether that art is poetry, painting, design, photography story-writing, graffiti, food art, interior design, sand sculptures, ballon animals, the product of our craft is happiness in material form.
-We have produced something that makes us happy to look at, and remember, &#8220;I was happy.&#8221;
+We have produced something that makes us happy to look at, and remember, "I was happy."

 The currency of happiness is art.

 Whether your happiness activity makes money or not is irrelevant.
 The purpose of happiness activities is to develop your happiness and satisfaction in life.
 If you happen to make a living this way, good job.

 There is also an equivalence with spending time with people, and developing relationships.
 Building real relationships is a form of happiness investment.
 Being with friends creates happiness.
-We can look at our friends and think, &#8220;I am happy.
-They are happy.&#8221;
+We can look at our friends and think, "I am happy.
+They are happy."

 The stock market of happiness is friendship.
 Choose your friends wisely.